-The third annual Trinity Film Festival will be held on May 3, 2014 at the Cinestudio Theater (www.cinestudio.org) at Trinity College, 300 Summit Street, Hartford, Connecticut
+The fifth annual Trinity Film Festival will be held on May 7, 2016 at the Cinestudio Theater (www.cinestudio.org) on the campus of Trinity College, 300 Summit Street, Hartford, Connecticut

 Films of any genre will be accepted, but all films must be no longer than ten (10) minutes in length.

-Cash awards will be given to the top three films, as judged by the TFF judges, made up of an eclectic professional panel.
+Cash awards will be given to at least the top three films, as judged by the TFF judges, made up of an wide-ranging professional panel.

 All are welcome to the post-screening awards ceremony.

-Applicants must be enrolled as an undergraduate at an accredited college or university in the United States of America through the Trinity Film Festival (May 2014).
+Applicants must be enrolled as an undergraduate at an accredited college or university through Trinity Film Festival (May 2016).

 Films may be of any genre but must be no longer than ten (10) minutes in length.

-Any film made since January 1, 2013 is eligible as long as the student is still enrolled at an accredited college or university in the U.S. during the festival.
+Any film made since January 1, 2015 is eligible as long as the student is still enrolled at an accredited college or university during the festival.